guidefari/here_hugo/apps/v2/src/content/book/Spotify-Teardown.md

 # intervention: how we tracked streams
-> First, data is not technically transported—as in being moved from one location to the next—when information is streamed.
+> First, data is not technically transported, as in being moved from one location to the next, when information is streamed.
 Instead, data is copied and multiplied.
 Thus, the question of how streamed files move” is not only a matter of tracing changed data locations but an issue of tracking how data proliferates”

-> Packet sniffers thus challenge the idea that computers are under our control and only act at our request; they reveal the hidden—and sprawling—transmissions that occur within internet networks.
+> Packet sniffers thus challenge the idea that computers are under our control and only act at our request; they reveal the hidden, and sprawling, transmissions that occur within internet networks.

 > Since 2015, however, the company has increasingly shipped its data through Google Cloud Platform, which involves using not only Google’s global cloud/storage data centers but also other Google services, such as virtual machines and database management systems.